CleverRaven/Cataclysm-DDA/doc/development_process.md

 - If the behaviour is intended, we consider why people are frustrated by it.
 Is player-end feedback a problem?
 Is the UI creating tedium?
 This is an area where things can languish for a while, but **it doesn't mean we don't care**, it's just that these problems are hard to fix, and often take different skills than the original addition.
 This is also where the experimental/stable thing becomes relevant.
 For example, on a few occasions, we've patched the behaviour out and then put it back in after stable.
 This is to preserve gameplay for the people playing the curated, stable version of the game, while also continuing to work on the features we want to include.

 #### Why this format?
-**Why not finish things before putting them in a public experimental release, or revert them if they're broken?**
+Or, **Why not finish things before putting them in a public experimental release, or revert them if they're broken?**

 There are dozens of different good reasons.
 Let's look at just one, because it's possibly the most important and also the most difficult to see unless you really examine development over the long term.